 Bio

-I recently passed my final PhD exam in the Fine Art programme at the Royal College of Art in London.
-As a PhD researcher at RCA, I (re)consider the landscape, the nature of site and conversations associated with media, in the contexts of art practice.
-In order to disseminate my practice-based research in the context of academic publishing, research, and the online dimension, I worked towards developing an online academic journal supportive of research practice.
+In order to disseminate my practice-based research in the context of academic publishing, research, and the online dimension, in harmony with my research at RCA, I worked towards developing an online academic journal supportive of research practice.
 I am a founding editor on a team that is continuing to develop an online academic research journal, itinerant space.
-Issue 2: iterations was published in July 2024 and now, a new issue is in the works for next academic year.
-In April 2025, the UKCGE Conference on practice-based research was hosted by RCA.
-I, along with the other editors, led a workshop as a way to describe our journal: the journal both exemplifies and publishes practice-based research.
-We used material shapes and keywords, to open out a debate and avoid ‘siloing’ ideas.
+Issue 2: iterations was published in July 2024.
+For me this journal both exemplifies and publishes practice-based research.

 Find out more ➡️ itinerant-space.co.uk